Fade BG Image

 If things go well, this much would be nothing.

-Whether they'd really bring him was a gamble, but since they said they would, it wasn't a bad bet.
+Whether they'd actually bring him was a gamble, but given their track record, it wasn't a bad bet.

-The rookie merchant accepted a single gold coin and tucked it into their purse with a cheerful hum.
+The rookie merchant accepted a single gold coin and tucked it into her purse with a cheerful hum.

 … Wait — I'd assumed it was going to be a return and hadn't filed any of the paperwork!